 Yes, no problem.
-However, you need an International Driving Permit, easily bought at most UK Post Offices beforehand.
+However, you need an International Driving Permit, but these can be easily bought at most UK Post Offices beforehand.

 Take along your photo-card licence plus a passport-style photograph.
-If you’ve only a paper licence you’ll need your passport too.
+If you’ve only got a paper licence, take your passport too.

 Make sure that your car insurance policy covers you to drive abroad, too.

 If you’re going to be in the country for up to a year or beyond it might be a good idea to get a Thai licence.
-It also makes life easier dealing with the day-in, day-out officialdom.
+It should make life easier dealing with the day-in, day-out officialdom.

 Compare car insurance quotes